How to elope in Bali 2026/27 – full destination guide

 As you can appreciate, Bali is a hot, and depending on when you visit the country, humid country.
 The traditional tux and tie (bow tie) for the groom and the princess dress will not work in this environment.
 This is especially true when you opt for an elopement involving a hike to a scenic but remote spot.

-The Dress
+The dress

 The best choice is to choose a free-flowing lightweight dress that is flowering and bright to celebrate the occasion.

-The Shoes
+The shoes

 The shoes you wear will be influenced by the envelopment spot you choose.
 For a beach spot, a pair of sandals will suffice.
 However, if you are hiking up a trail to reach the mountain top or a remote spot in the jungle (such as waterfall), hiking shoes are mandatory.

-The Suit
+The suit

 Men, as well, should throw away their preconceived ideas of wedding attire.
 Lightweight clothing is king in Bali, even when you are tying the knot to your better half.
 In fact, a pair of shorts combined with a lightweight and bright shirt is the perfect combination.

-Traditional Attires
+Traditional attires

 Traditional Balinese wedding attire borrows heavily from Indian fashion.
 As such, with traditional attires, you get colorful yet comfortable clothing that you will stand out whilst wearing.